alevinru/CWClient/README.md

 ### NodeJS interface

-This project beign imported as anpm module provides promise-based ChatWars interface.
+This project, being imported as an NPM package, provides promise-based ChatWars interface.

 A sample of the module usage in NodeJS is demonstrated in [alevinru/CWClientHelperAppBot](https://github.com/alevinru/CWClientHelperAppBot) Telegram bot project.